Following a natural disaster employment law still applies. Workers retain important employment and health and safety rights.

-If you are available to work – whether at home or not – you should be fully paid.
+If you are available to work (whether at home or not) you should be fully paid. - Close down periods have specific criteria

-• If there is a shutdown directly related to the floods, employers should still pay you according to your employment agreement.
+If there is a close down directly related to a natural disaster, employers should still pay you according to your employment agreement. - Health and safety requirements apply

 What is Good Faith